 4. For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16 What-Are-Petroleum-Hydrocarbons.pdf.

 5. Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be man-made.
 The DOH selected a TOC project screening level of 2,000 ppb under Stage 4.
-Each exceedance was investigated by reviewing the associated water quality data (e.g., BTEX results, TPH) and the IDWST determined that all TOC exceedances was inconclusive in association with petroleum hydrocarbons.
-Under the Drinking Water Long Term Monitoring Plan (under review during the LTM Month 2 report for Zone C2), DOH revised the TOC exceedances was inconclusive in association with petroleum hydrocarbons.

-(previously 2,000 ppb).
+Each exceedance was investigated by reviewing the associated water quality data (e.g., BTEX results, TPH) and the IDWST determined that all TOC exceedances were inconclusive in association with petroleum hydrocarbons.
+Under review during the LTM Period 3 report for Zone C2), DOH revised the TOC screening level to 4,000 ppb (previously 2,000 ppb).